 - The PTC generates new and established models of metastatic disease for cancer research.
 This is done by intravenous injection of cancer cells in most of the times, but intracardiac injection can be performed too, with ultrasound guidance.
 In most cases, molecular imaging methods allow evaluation of tumor location and overall tumor burden, including metastases.

 - The PTC in collaboration with LARC has developed a program of certified training for survival surgery procedures.
-If required, the Core staff can preform the surgeries for the users in case emergency or lack of trained lab personnel.
+If required, Core staff can preform the surgeries for the users in case emergency or lack of trained lab personnel.

 Imaging Services